-This is not a new strategy for the Department.
 Succession planning has always been an important and integral part of the Department's strategic and operational planning.
-It is the Department's intent, however, to focus on succession planning with renewed commitment and dedication, as follows:

-- Ensure existing cross-training program covers all critical skills and functions performed by retirement eligible or soon-to-be eligible staff. - Further develop a structured knowledge transfer between employees.
+The Department continues to ensure existing cross-training program covers all critical skills and functions performed by retirement eligible or soon-to-be eligible staff and develop a structured knowledge transfer between employees.